lukaswenzl/astrometry/README.md

 The literature values is 12.363+-0.01 mag for this source.
 Therefore the systematics from the calibration have to be considered for the error, but overall the result is consistent with the literature.

+## How to Cite

+ If you find this code usefull for your research, please consider citing it in any resulting publications.
+Cite as:

+  Lukas Wenzl.
+(2022). lukaswenzl/astrometry: Astrometry v1.5 (v1.5).
+Zenodo. https://doi.org/10.5281/zenodo.6462441

 ## Author